The M1 MacBook Pro

 Both new models will have a flat-edged design that has been described as "similar to the iPhone 12" with no curved edges like current models, but in practice, the design changes may be smaller than expected.

-Along with a flat-edged design, the revamped MacBook Pro models could have more ports than prior models, and Apple is expected to return to MagSafe connectors rather than opting for charging over USB-C. The new MacBook Pro models will also do away with the Touch Bar that Apple first debuted in 2016, with Apple instead opting for physical function keys.
+Along with a flat-edged design, the revamped MacBook Pro models could have more ports than prior models, including an SD card slot and an HDMI port.
+Apple is expected to return to MagSafe connectors rather than opting for charging over USB-C. The new MacBook Pro models will also do away with the Touch Bar that Apple first debuted in 2016, with Apple instead opting for physical function keys.

 Other new features will include Apple silicon chips and brighter, higher-contrast display panels and it's possible Apple will opt to use mini-LED display technology.

-The new MacBook Pro models are expected to launch in the third quarter of 2021.
+The new MacBook Pro models are expected to launch in the second half of 2021.
 For more on what to expect, make sure to check out our dedicated MacBook Pro rumor guide, which has all the detail that we know about the new machines so far.